Fraunhofer pattern in the presence of Majorana zero modes: Introduction

 In this work, we investigate signatures of the presence of MBSs at the NS interfaces that arise in the Fraunhofer pattern of a planar Josephson junction featuring quantum spin Hall edge states on the normal part, see Fig.~\ref{fig:QSH_ABS}.
 Here, the spin-momentum locking of the helical edge states forces local and crossed Andreev reflections (LAR and CAR) to take different spin-symmetries, that is, $r^{he}_{\bar{s}s}$ for the LAR and $r^{he}_{s s}$ for the CAR.
 Note that in trivial junctions, the CAR is zero for a homogeneous or effectively linear in momentum spin-orbit coupling.
 In contrast, in the presence of a MBS, LAR and CAR are of the same order.
 Interestingly, the presence of a magnetic flux can unravel both contributions since electrons accumulate a different magnetic flux when performing a LAR or a CAR process \cite{Schelter2012a,Haidekker2020a}.
-In this way, we investigate the critical current of a Josephson junction as a function of an applied magnetic flux, also known as Fraunhofer pattern, expecting to observe an abrupt change on the periodicity when passing from the trivial to the topological regime.
+In this way, we investigate the critical current of a Josephson junction as a function of an applied magnetic flux, also known as Fraunhofer pattern, expecting to observe an abrupt change on the profile when passing from the trivial to the topological regime.
 Since this detection scheme is performed in equilibrium, it removes the complications of parity conservation required in Fu and Kane's proposal~\cite{Fu2009a} and the possibility of non-adiabatic transitions that can appear in the Shapiro experiment or the Josephson radiation.
-Furthermore, using a scattering model we demonstrate that the change in periodicity is absent in the presence of accidental zero energy Andreev bound states if the direction of the Zeeman field is parallel to the helicity operator of the quantum spin Hall states.
-In the same spirit but with a different mechanism, other proposals suggest to use quantum Hall edge states to observe a change in the periodicity of the Fraunhofer pattern when MBSs are present\cite{Gavensky2020a}.
-Alternatively, one can study the change of periodicity in the conductance of a NSN junction interferometer fabricated on a 2D-topological insulator \cite{Benjamin2010a}.
-A recent experiment shows an abrupt $\pi$ shift in the Fraunhofer pattern of a Josephson junction in a SQUID loop configuration, formed by two parallel Al/InAs Josephson junctions\cite{Dartiailh2021a}.
-There, the phase shift is attributed to a topological phase transition produced by an external in-plane Zeeman field, but the mechanism for this transition is not further discussed.
-The paper is organized as follows.
-In Sec.~\ref{sec.TB} we introduce the proximitized BHZ model and the topological phase studied in this work.
-Then, in Sec.~\ref{sec.JJ} we explore the Fraunhofer pattern of the \emph{thin superconducting junction} where to expect a change in periodicity of the Fraunhofer pattern.
-Finally, in Sec.~\ref{sec.scattering} we introduce an effective scattering model that captures the essential ingredients of the microscopic model and compute the resulting Fraunhofer pattern in the presence of MBSs and accidental zero energy crossings.
-Further information is given in several appendices.
+Furthermore, using a scattering model we demonstrate that the change in Fraunhofer pattern profile is absent in the presence of accidental zero energy Andreev bound states if the direction of the Zeeman field is parallel to the helicity operator of the quantum spin Hall states.